gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 ### Root CSS

-CSS that's loaded outside the shadow root.
+CSS loaded outside the shadow root.
 Useful for font faces and imports.

 Below code imports the [Stick No Bills](https://fonts.google.com/specimen/Stick+No+Bills) font